-- 168 A review of unlocking fees set by four wireless service providers (Table 6) shows that these fees range from \$30 (WIND) to \$150 (Bell).
+A review of unlocking fees set by four wireless service providers (Table 6) shows that these fees range from \$30 (WIND) to \$150 (Bell).
 Three companies do not state whether taxes are included or payable on unlocking fees.
 Bell has two rates - \$50, and \$150 in the case of account holders it required to provide a security deposit or on whom it placed a credit limit.
 The Code does not state that Wireless Code may discriminate among users who want their devices locked, based on Bell's decisions about credit.
-In the Forum's view, discriminating on the basis of Bell's credit decisions is an anticompetitive practice that bears disproportionately on lower-income wireless service users. - 169 Moreover, and as UdC notes, while nothing in the Wireless Code permits wireless service providers to require subscribers' accounts to be in 'good standing' before they are entitled to have their purchased or financed device unlocked, some companies have made this a precondition for unlocking.
+In the Forum's view, discriminating on the basis of Bell's credit decisions is an anti-competitive practice that bears disproportionately on lower-income wireless service users.